ryanbrunner/bodhi/README.markdown

 After installing Bodhi, run the following generator and run `rake db:migrate`.
 This will create a table where Bodhi can store past metric values.

+     rails generate bodhi:install

+Finally, you'll need to put a call to the metric generator in something that will be run at a scheduled interval (a cron rake task is perfect for this).
+Don't worry about how often it runs, Bodhi will be able to take care of what needs to be run when.

+     Bodhi::Metric.generate_all

 ## Basic Usage

 ### Definining Metrics